 -Your baby will have an accident on the blankets/props.
 Don’t fret.
 It’s something that I know will happen so please don’t apologize.
 It’s what washing machines are for, right?
 I suggest bringing an extra shirt for this reason.
 Babies do often have accidents on parents during the parent shots.

 -I have blankets, props, swaddling fabrics, hats and tie backs (headbands) already so no need to bring anything!
 I like to use props that I feel are safe and fit with my style.
-I love Pinterest as much as anyone but prefer to keep my photos simple and create my own beautiful images, to give you unique photos.
-Thank you for understanding. **I send out blanket and prop choices before your session so that everything can be ready when you arrive for your session.
+I love Pinterest as much as anyone but prefer to keep my photos simple and create my own beautiful images, to give you unique photos that will withstand the test of time so please no crocheted outfits or sports items.
+Thank you for understanding. **I get input well before your session for colors for blankets and props.
 Once things are set up, I am not able to change or add anything, especially blankets because it would add too much time to your session.

 -Please remove old nail polish before your session from fingers.
 It’s super time consuming to correct in post-processing.
 Thank you!